I’ve read that it would take ten years to view every item found in the Vatican Museums.

 Climb to the Dome of St. Peter’s

 If you’re feeling brave, think about climbing up to the viewing area on the Dome of St. Peter’s.
-The stairway is narrow, steep and winding, and at one point you cross the interior of the dome to access more staircases – this can be pretty hair-raising if you’re afraid of heights like I am.
+The stairway is narrow, steep and winding.
+At one point you cross the interior of the dome to access more staircases.
+This can be pretty hair-raising if you’re afraid of heights like I am.
 Luckily, our kids had no problem and practically raced up the stairs.
 The view of Rome from the roof is spectacular and absolutely worth the climb to get there.
 You can walk all around the Dome and on a clear day view the entire city and seven hills – perfect for photo opportunities and teenaged selfies.

 Visit on the last Sunday of the Month